termux/termux-docker/README.md

 * DNS: Docker image has to use a static DNS resolver through `/system/etc/hosts`.
   You can regenerate this file by editing `/system/etc/static-dns-hosts.txt` and executing script `/system/bin/update-static-dns`.

+* When running certain multi threaded program in 32bit containers, the PIDs can balloon and easily exceed libc's limit.
+The only way to fix this is to set `/proc/sys/kernel/pid_max` to 65536.
+See [termux-docker#40](https://github.com/termux/termux-docker/issues/40).